Frequently Asked Questions

 Reasons Institute is not a degree-granting institution.
 However, we do offer a series of Certificates in Science Apologetics upon completion of a sequence of courses.

 Also, through our partnership with Hope International University, students can earn graduate credit that is transferable to most universities, both Christian and secular.
-Students should check with their college registrar office in order to verify eligibility requirements, however.
+Students should check with their college registrar office in order to verify eligibility requirements.

 Reasons Institute courses taken for audit cannot be given academic credit at a later date.

-Is taking an online course right for you?
+Is taking an online course right for me?

 The following questions will help you determine if taking an online course is right for you.